zPSP-Dev/Zig-PSP/README.md

 ## Documentation

 Currently Zig-PSP does not include documentation of the PSPSDK in the SDK's .zig files - but rather they are well documented for both [Rust](https://docs.rs/psp/) and [C](http://psp.jim.sh/pspsdk-doc/).
-These both have an excellent documentation of the same APIs.
+These both have an excellent documentation of the same APIs, although you might prefer the C documentation as this project is closer to C than Rust.

 ## Debugging